Arthy000/gherkin-testcafe/README.md

 - without column headers
   - `raw`: returns the table as a 2-D array
   - `rowsHash`: returns an object where each row corresponds to an entry (first column is the key, second column is the value)

 See the [examples directory](./examples) for an example.

 ### Step reporting

 By default, the reporter used by TestCafé is `spec`.
 TestCafé has no reason to handle the concept of "step" because it's a notion that is specific to gherkin.

 To work around that:

 - The metadata of a `test` now contains the full list of steps that compose the `scenario` it's based on.
   In case of failure of a step, its index is also added to the metadata.
 - A custom reporter (`gtc-reporter-spec`) has been added to the project.
   It is automatically used instead of spec as the default reporter for `gherkin-testcafe`.
   Note that `spec` remains usable by simply using the `reporter` option provided by TestCafé:
-    ```bash
-    gherkin-testcafe chrome ./tests/* --reporter spec
-    ```
-    If you use the API,
+  `bash gherkin-testcafe chrome ./tests/* --reporter spec ` If you use the API,
-    ```js
-    runner.reporter("spec")
+  `js runner.reporter("spec") `
-    ```
 - Custom internal reporters have also been created based on `list` and `minimal`.
   The gtc reporters behave in exactly the same way as their TestCafé counterparts, except that the steps are part of the output, with highlighing indicating which ones succeeded, which ones failed, and which ones didn't run.
-    ```diff
-    + ✓ Given some step that succeeded
-    - ✖ When some step that failed
-    # - Then some step that didn't run
+  `diff + ✓ Given some step that succeeded - ✖ When some step that failed # - Then some step that didn't run `
-    ```

       To use one of this package's internal reporters, use its name in the reporter option:
       ```bash
       gherkin-testcafe chrome ./tests/* --reporter gtc-reporter-list
       gherkin-testcafe chrome ./tests/* --reporter gtc-reporter-minimal
       gherkin-testcafe chrome ./tests/* --reporter gtc-reporter-spec # unnecessary as it is the default behavior
       ```

 Note that other official reporters could be adapted in the future.

 #### Implement / Adapt a custom reporter

 If you are using a [custom reporter](https://testcafe.io/documentation/402810/guides/extend-testcafe/reporter-plugin) and want to use or display the step information, all you need to do is access the metadata from your reporter's methods.

 Fortunately, accessing metadata is [built-in behavior](https://testcafe.io/documentation/402810/guides/extend-testcafe/reporter-plugin#implement-the-reporter) for normal TestCafé reporters:
 TestCafé will pass the metadata object to your test reporting function as the third argument.

 The properties that are dedicated to this feature are `steps` and `failIndex`.
 Each step in the `steps` array has two properties: `type` and `text`.

 Representation:

 ```json
 {
     "failIndex": 2,